-In December 2021, we acquired all of the issued and outstanding shares of WPM for a purchase price of \$59.6 million including \$56.1 million of cash consideration, net of cash acquired and the estimated fair value of contingent consideration of \$3.5 million.
-Contingent consideration represents additional payments that we may be required to make in the future in the form of restricted stock units, which totals up to \$7.9 million depending on our achievement of specified minimum payment volume targets and integration targets established for the years ended December 31, 2022 and 2023.
-WPM is a leading software provider that enables seamless and secure payment experiences for universities and colleges across the U.K. The acquisition of WPM is intended to build on our existing education payments business and is expected to further accelerate our market share in the U.K. education sector.
-WPM contributed \$0.3 million in platform revenue during the year ended December 31, 2021.
+In December 2021, we acquired all of the issued and outstanding shares of WPM for a purchase consideration of \$59.6 million including \$56.1 million of cash consideration, net of cash acquired and the estimated fair value of contingent consideration of \$3.5 million.
+The contingent consideration is payable at various intervals through March 2024 in the form of cash or up to approximately 225,000 shares of common stock at our option and is dependent upon our achievement of specified minimum payment volume targets and integration targets established for the years ending December 31, 2022 and 2023.
+During the year ended December 31, 2022, we had paid \$0.4 million in contingent consideration related to the completion of integration targets.
+There was no contingent consideration paid during the year ended December 31, 2021.
+WPM is a leading software provider that enables seamless and secure payment experiences for universities and colleges across the U.K. The acquisition of WPM was intended to build on our existing education payments business and is expected to further accelerate our market share in the U.K. education sector.
+WPM contributed \$6.4 million and \$0.3 million in platform revenue during the years ended December 31, 2022 and 2021, respectively.